Skip to content

 Y

-You should see a progress bar at the bottom, and another long list of files.
+You should see a progress bar at the bottom, as a long list of files gets installed.

 1.c.
 Install deno⚓︎